C. P. Ramaswami Iyer: Later years

-After he resigned his Dewanship of Travancore, C. P. left for London.
+After he resigned his Dewanship of Travancore, Iyer left for London.
 In the same year, he visited Brazil on the invitation of the Government of Brazil and Argentina, Peru and Mexico as a tourist.
 He also visited the United States, where he gave talks at the University of California, Berkeley, and had discussions with important bank executives, journalists and US President Harry S. Truman.

 In 1949–50, he visited the United States again as a visiting professor of the American Academy of Asian Studies at California.
 In 1952, he toured Australia and New Zealand as a guest of the respective governments and visited the United States again in 1953 on a lecture tour.

 From 1 July 1954 to 2 July 1956, he served as the Vice Chancellor of Banaras Hindu University.
-From 26 January 1955, C.P. also served as a Vice Chancellor of Annamalai University, thereby becoming the first Indian to function as Vice Chancellor of two universities at the same time.
+From 26 January 1955, Iyer also served as a Vice Chancellor of Annamalai University, thereby becoming the first Indian to function as Vice Chancellor of two universities at the same time.

-In 1953, C.P. was appointed member of the Press Commission of India.
-Two years later, C.P. toured China as the leader of an Indian universities delegation.
-C.P. served as a member of the University Grants Commission (1955), the Punjab Commission (1961), the National Integration Committee on Regionalism, the Chairman of the Hindu Religious Endowments Commission from 1960 to 1962, and President of the Inter-University board of India and Ceylon (1965).
+In 1953, Iyer was appointed member of the Press Commission of India.
+Two years later, Iyer toured China as the leader of an Indian universities delegation.
+Iyer served as a member of the University Grants Commission (1955), the Punjab Commission (1961), the National Integration Committee on Regionalism, the Chairman of the Hindu Religious Endowments Commission from 1960 to 1962, and President of the Inter-University board of India and Ceylon (1965).

 Death

-In September 1966, C.P. left for England to conduct research on a planned book titled "A History of My Times" at the India Office library.
+In September 1966, Iyer left for England to conduct research on a planned book titled "A History of My Times" at the India Office library.
 At about 11:30 am, on 26 September 1966, he was in the National Liberal Club (where he had been a member for over 50 years), when he suddenly slumped on his armchair while speaking to a reporter and died instantly.
 The following day, The Times carried the news of his death: